Lakeside Stadium: Athletics venue

-In May 2008, the state government announced that Lakeside Stadium would undergo a major redevelopment, in order to accommodate an athletics track, as part of moving Athletics Victoria from Olympic Park.
-The Victorian Institute of Sport, Athletics Victoria and South Melbourne FC would share tenancy of the venue.
+In 2010–11, the stadium underwent a major redevelopment, in order to accommodate an athletics track, as part of moving Athletics Victoria from Olympic Park, such that the Victorian Institute of Sport, Athletics Victoria and South Melbourne FC would share tenancy of the venue.
 Major Projects Victoria committed $60 million to the project.
 South Melbourne played its final match under Lakeside Stadium's previous configuration in April 2010, and construction work on the remodelled venue began in June 2010.
 Under the remodelling, the old grandstand stand was refurbished to house the VIS.
 The synthetic 8-lane athletics track was constructed to international IAAF standards.
 A 6-lane 60 metre warm-up track was also constructed.
 The remodelling also saw a FIFA-sized natural grass soccer pitch, a new electronic scoreboard, upgraded lighting, a new northern stand and new spectator amenities.
 The old grandstand was also renovated to accommodate offices.
 In March 2012, the stadium hosted the Melbourne Track Classic.

 Despite often providing windy conditions for athletes, some world class performances have been recorded at the venue, including a 12.49 second run by Sally Pearson over the 100m hurdles.
 The venue is operated by the State Sports Centre Trust, the operators of the Melbourne Sports and Aquatic Centre and the State Netball and Hockey Centre.